 Spike Aeration

-Spike aeration is great, but it gets rid of soil compaction on a short term basis.
-Instead of removing soil plugs from the core of your lawn, the aerator’s sharp tines pushes soil down and to the sides.
+Spike aeration is great, but it gets rid of soil compaction on a short-term basis.
+Instead of removing soil plugs from the core of your lawn, the aerator’s sharp tines push soil down and to the sides.

-Some mechanical spike aerators are curved and can provide very deep penetration – sometimes up to 9 inches deep without causing the mess of plugs on your grass.
+Some mechanical spike aerators are curved and can provide very deep penetration – sometimes up to 9 inches deep without causing a mess of plugs on your grass.

 Does spike aeration work?